 2. The Benefits of Black Sesame Seed

-Black Sesame Seed is a very popular diet therapy food for the Traditional Chinese culture.
+Black Sesame Seed is a very popular diet therapy food for the TCM and Traditional Chinese culture.
 In the shops and in restaurants you can buy many products or foods with Black Sesame Seeds, such as Black Sesame cake, Black Sesame porridge, Black Sesame sweets.
 Black Sesame Seed is even in found in some Traditional Chinese Herbal formulas.

 Black Sesame Seed is not cold and not hot, but rather balancing and mildly sweet.
 The properties benefit the Liver and Kidney Channels and can be used to help in the treatment of disorders of these channels.